-Although dr Campbell clearly and closely links nutrition to health and disease, his concept of nutrition is not confused with that of medication.
+Although Prof. Dr. Campbell clearly and closely links nutrition to health and disease, his concept of nutrition is not confused with that of medication.
 On the other hand, he says that he is appalled with insufficient knowledge in the nutrition of doctors, and/or their skeptical attitude towards medicinal properties in food.
 It has all the more impact as they routinely place their own patients on diets.

 The most relevant findings (among many) of Dr. Campbell and his fellow researchers, regarding the relationship between nutrition and the disease, can be summarised as follows:

 - Plant-based foods have enormous benefits on people’s health

 - Casein, cow’s milk protein (as well as other animal proteins), is one of the most potent carcinogens, associated with tumor development.

 In his experimental work, Dr. Campbell showed that nutrition plays a huge role not only in prevention but also in controlling the disease.
 He also emphasizes that, from the early years of childhood throughout the life span, we are exposed to different carcinogens that our immune system usually neutralizes.
 However, they remain dormant, waiting for the opportunity to grow, that is, for specific dietary substances that would enable (or suppress) their development.